jane/react-now-you-see-me/README.md

 # react-now-you-see-me

-A react component for determining when it is within a given threshold of the viewport
+A react component for determining when it is within a given threshold of the viewport.

+## *PRERELEASE*

+This library might not be correct yet, use with care.

 --------